-The Treatment Committee meets on the 3rd Wednesday of every month at 6.00 PM at the Alano Club (10728—124 Street NW, Edmonton, AB)
+The Treatment and Accessibility Committee meets the 3rd Wednesday monthly (7:30pm) at the Alano Club, 10728 124 Street

 Why A.A.
 Members Carry the Message Into Treatment Facilities and Outpatient Settings

 Since its beginning in 1935, the Fellowship of Alcoholics Anonymous has cooperated with treatment facilities.
 Bill W. himself was a product of a treatment facility—Towns Hospital in New York City.
 After he had finally put together several months of sobriety, Bill returned to Towns to try to work with other alcoholics.
 This was the beginning of A.A.’s Twelfth Step work in hospitals.